- Search The Registry

 In 1992, Ellen Swartz seconds this reading of modern history narratives when it comes to the experiences, resistances, and accomplishments of Black Americans throughout the Middle Passage, slavery, Reconstruction, Jim Crow, and the Civil Rights Movement.
 In an analysis of American history textbooks, she highlights word choices that repetitively "normalize" slavery and the inhumane treatment of Black people (p. ).
 She also notes the frequent showcasing of White abolitionists and actual exclusion of Black abolitionists, as well as the fact that Black Americans had been mobilizing for abolition for centuries before the major White American push for abolition in the 19th century.
-She ultimately asserts the presence of a master narrative that centers Europe and its associated peoples (white people) in school curriculum, particularly as it pertains to history.
+She ultimately asserts the presence of a master narrative that centers Europe and its associated peoples (white people) in the school curriculum, particularly as it pertains to history.

-She writes that this master narrative condenses history into only history that is relevant to, and to some extent beneficial for, White Americans.
+She writes that this master narrative condenses history into the only history that is relevant to, and to some extent beneficial for, White Americans.
 Elson (1964) provides detailed information about the historic dissemination of simplistic and negative ideas about non-White races.
 Native Americans, who were subjected to attempts of cultural genocide by the U.S. government through the use of American Indian boarding schools, were characterized as homogenously "cruel," a violent menace toward White Americans, and lacking civilization or societal complexity.